lemesrodrigo/binario-para-decimal/README.md

-# Binario para Decimal
+# Binary to Decimal
-Uma aplicação simples que converte um certo número binário em decimal.
+Convert a binary number to decimal number